vrld/moonshine/README.md

 own.
 You can do everything, but make sure that the blend mode and the order of back and front buffer is the same before and after your custom `draw` function.
 The `glow` effect gives an example of a more complicated `draw` function.

+<a name="license"></a>
+## License

+See [here](https://github.com/vrld/moonshine/graphs/contributors) for a list of contributors.

+The main library can freely be used under the following conditions:

+    The MIT License (MIT)

+    Copyright (c) 2017 Matthias Richter

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Most of the effects are public domain (see comments inside the files):

+* boxblur.lua
+* chromasep.lua
+* colorgradesimple.lua
+* crt.lua
+* desaturate.lua
+* filmgrain.lua
+* gaussianblur.lua
+* glow.lua
+* pixelate.lua
+* posterize.lua
+* scanlines.lua
+* vignette.lua

+These effects are MIT-licensed with multiple authors:

+* dmg.lua: Joseph Patoprsty, Matthias Richter
+* fastgaussianblur.lua: Tim Moore, Matthias Richter
+* godsray.lua: Joseph Patoprsty, Matthias Richter.
+Based on work by ioxu, Fabien Sanglard, Kenny Mitchell and Jason Mitchell.
+* sketch.lua: Martin Felis, Matthias Richter